MDCAT Passing Marks 2026: 55% MBBS / 50% BDS (and the 3% Vacant-Seat Relaxation Explained)

 Meth Experts

 The driver is seat utilisation.
 Pakistan's private medical colleges — particularly those outside the Big Five (AKU, Shifa, FMH, Lahore Medical & Dental, Foundation) — reported more than 2,400 vacant MBBS seats at the end of the 2025 admission cycle, despite full tuition prices of PKR 1.5–2.5 million per year.
-PMDC's decision is therefore a quiet bailout for the private sector: more students qualify, more applications flow, fewer seats expire.
+The relaxation is therefore a targeted measure for the private sector: when seats would otherwise expire, the threshold for those specific vacant seats can be eased by up to 3%, so fewer seats go unused.

 What the Change Actually Does

-• For mid-tier private hopefuls — the rule is meaningful.
-A 52–60% MDCAT raw score now qualifies you for admission consideration at the second and third tiers of private colleges.
+- For mid-tier private hopefuls — the relaxation is meaningful.
+If seats stay vacant, a 52–60% MDCAT raw score may come into consideration at the second and third tiers of private colleges under the up-to-3% relaxation.

 The Aggregate Math (Worked Example)